OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 forced to some extent by internal logic [discuss after the reader knows what the heuristics are].

-### Candidate identification
+### The heuristics

-Given a source node, the analysis loop begins by identifying candidate nodes in the union taxonomy.

-Potentially, any source node might match any union node, because we do not have complete information about synonymies, and we have no information that can be used to definitively rule out any particular match.
-Of course considering all options is not practical, so we limit the search to union nodes that have a name-string (either primary or synonym) that matches any name-string of the source node.

-### Separate taxa if in disjoint 'divisions'
+#### Separate taxa if in disjoint 'divisions'

-If taxa A and B belong to taxa C and D (respectively), and C and D are known to be disjoint, then A and B can be considered distinct.
-For example, land plants and rhodophytes are disjoint, so if NCBI says its _Pteridium_ is a land plant, and WoRMS says its _Pteridium_ is a rhodophyte, then either there's been a gross misclassification in one of the sources, or NCBI _Pteridium_ and WoRMS _Pteridium_ are different taxa.
-Since misclassifications at the level of rhodophytes vs. plants are much rarer than name-strings that are polysemous across major groups, it's better to assume we have a polysemy.
+If taxa A and B belong to taxa C and D (respectively), and C and D are known to be disjoint, then it follows that A and B are distinct.
+For example, land plants and rhodophytes are disjoint, so if NCBI says its _Pteridium_ is a land plant, and WoRMS says its _Pteridium_ is a rhodophyte, then it follows that NCBI _Pteridium_ and WoRMS _Pteridium_ are different taxa.

 Drawing a 'polysemy barrier' between plants and rhodophytes resembles the use of nomenclatural codes to separate polysemies, but the codes are not fine grained enough to capture distinctions that actually arise.
-For example, there are many [how many? dozens? hundreds?] of fungus/plant polysemies, even though the two groups are covered by the same nomenclatural code.
+For example, there are many [how many? dozens? hundreds?] of fungus/plant polysemies, even though the two groups are governed by the same nomenclatural code.

 [NMF: Check [here](https://doi.org/10.3897/BDJ.4.e8080) for harder data (names management sections and refs. therein).]